Will Your Patio Pet Door Fit?

 - What's LoE'?
 LoE' or Low-e glass has a coating inside the insulated glass unit that greatly improves the uv resistance and thermal efficiency of the glass.
 This is only an option for dual pane glass sliding doors and will not come with any of the single pane versions of the pet doors.
 Get the benefits of a shade without sacrificing your natural light!

 - What if my slider isn't in a height range offered?
 You'll need a 'custom height' patio pet door for unlisted glass door sizes.
 You can get the Hale patio panels and the Thermo Panel IIIe in just about any height including very short for a sliding window.
-The Ideal Fast Fit may be had with an optional height extension for heights above 80" but these cannot be had in heights shorter than 75".
+The Ideal Fast Fit (and the Fast Fit Panel for Cats) may be had with an optional height extension for heights above 80" but these cannot be had in heights shorter than 75".